ga-curriculum/men-stack-error-handling/client-side-error-handling/README.md

 Try it out!

-## Pitfalls of Client-Side Error Handling
+## Pitfalls of client-side error handling

 While client-side error handling improves user experience, it's important to be aware of its limitations: